Exploit Writing Tutorial: ROP with Shellcode

 constant address at each execution.
 So, this address can be hardcoded in the

 ROP chain.
-The executable file headers provides the start address of the
+The executable file headers provides the start address of the .data

 section.